Experimenting with ExternalDNS

 delete them.
 This would occur, for example, when the Service is

 deleted.
-Indeed, deleting service/echo-tcp
+Indeed, deleting service/echo-tcp resulted in the

-removal of both the A
+removal of both the A and TXT records.

 Kubernetes’ internal DNS system follows a DNS-based service

 discovery specification.
-In addition to A
+In addition to A/AAAA

-records are created to locate service endpoints (port
+records, SRV records are created to locate service endpoints (port

 and target DNS name) based on service name and transport protocol